Drayko/Bot-Bounty/README.md

 ### 🔨 Prerequisites

-You need to install the Python Telegram bot api used for this bot(pyTelegramBotAPI).
+You need to install the Python Telegram bot API used for this bot(pyTelegramBotAPI).

 ```shell
 $ pip3 install pyTelegramBotAPI